azhang4216/RedditAPI/README.md

 ### Prerequisites 💻

-For this project to run, you will need to install praw, tweepy, and python-dotenv packages.
+For this project to run, you will need to install praw v7.0.0 and tweepy v3.8.0 packages.
+I am using Python v3.7, so keep in mind that packages may be outdated/unavailable if installed on other versions.
-These packages can be installed by going to Settings/Preferences > Interpreter Settings.
+I used PyCharm.
+In PyCharm, these packages can be installed by going to Settings/Preferences > Interpreter Settings.
 From there, click the "+" button and search for those packages in the search bar, and install.

 ### Installing

 In order to run the code yourself, you must put in your own access codes, ie:
 * Reddit client ID
-* Reddit client Secret
+* Reddit client secret
 * Reddit user agent
 * Reddit account username
 * Reddit account password